Himangshu205/Calculator-JS-practise-/README.md

 # Calculator-JS-practise-
-was going back to the basics to revise javascript and it's functions, eventhough I have forgotten many things it is always good to know that I can still do simple stuff with out the need of a revision.
+I was going back to the basics to revise javascript and it's functions, eventhough I have forgotten many things it is always good to know that I can still do simple stuff with out the need of a revision.

 Purpose of this project:-
 I wanted to see if I can do basic javascript coding without the need of a revision and as I said I need to clear up and keep my basics strong to work with frmaeworks like react and Vue